alemorvan/documentation/docs/guides/custom-linux-kernel.md

 Assuming you have a PC and are working out of the `~/build/kernel/` directory, the compiled kernel that was created in the previous exercise will be located in this path - `<kernel-build-dir>/arch/x86/boot/bzImage` or, to be precise, in our example  `~/build/kernel/arch/x86/boot/bzImage`.

 The corresponding map file for this will be located at `~/build/kernel/System.map`.
-You will need both files for the install phase.
+You will need both files for the installation phase.

 The `System.map` file is useful when the kernel is misbehaving and generating “Oops” messages.
 An “Oops” is generated on some kernel errors because of kernel bugs or faulty hardware.